daattali/beautiful-jekyll/the-simple-meal-planning-guide.md

 <br>

-### _"If you struggle with meal planning at all (or just need fresh ideas and inspiration), you would love this simple, thorough, accessible resource." - Crystin from_ [_@delightfullyfeasting_](www.instagram.com/delightfullyfeasting)
+**_"If you struggle with meal planning at all (or just need fresh ideas and inspiration), you would love this simple, thorough, accessible resource."_** - Crystin from [@delightfullyfeasting](www.instagram.com/delightfullyfeasting)

 <br>

-### This Simple Meal Planning Guide is for you if:
+### THE SIMPLE MEAL PLANNING GUIDE IS FOR YOU IF:

 * you often dread mealtimes and feel overwhelmed with meal planning
 * you often google meal planning type ideas, but don’t know where to start